Compound Interest & The Exponential Wealth Engine

 Yes.
 If your investment is compounding at 6% (like an FD after taxes), but inflation is compounding at 7%, your "real" return is negative.
 You are gaining numbers on a screen, but losing actual purchasing power.
 Your compounding rate must strictly exceed inflation.

-While we strive for absolute accuracy, financial laws (especially tax brackets) change frequently.
-Rupee Logics shall not be held liable for any financial consequences resulting from the use of this information.
+Financial laws are dynamic.
+While we strive for absolute accuracy, Rupee Logics assumes no liability for any direct or indirect financial consequences resulting from the use of this information.

 Explore More Tools